by Dan Newton

 When patching (servers in particular) we recommend the use of Maintenance Windows (MWs).
-In SCCM Maintenance Windows are configuration “timers” that control the deployment of software and software updates.
-A given SCCM client can have multiple MWs and each are evaluated when a deployment is run on a given client.
+In SCCM, Maintenance Windows are configuration “timers” that control the deployment of software and software updates.
+A given SCCM client can have multiple MWs.
+Each are evaluated when a deployment is run on a given client.
 The goal of using MWs is to lock down servers to only install updates at the precise time dictated by the server owners.
-Most enterprises we work with have an agreed upon schedule for when a group of servers are allowed to be patched.
+Most enterprises we work with have an agreed-upon schedule for when a group of servers are allowed to be patched.
 This schedule should be translated into an SCCM Maintenance Window.

-Unlike the ADRs “Deployment Schedule” parameters, Maintenance Windows don’t have an additive calculation to add days/hours from Patch Tuesday (see Part 1).
-So you’ll need to make sure that you schedule you setup matches what is desired.
+Unlike the ADRs “Deployment Schedule” parameters, Maintenance Windows don’t have an additive calculation to add days/hours from Patch Tuesday.
+So, you’ll need to make sure that you schedule you setup matches what is desired.
 For example, let’s assume the our policy is to patch “pilot” servers at 12AM on the Saturday after Patch Tuesday and “production” two Saturdays after Patch Tuesday.
 We can’t just use the “Second Saturday” and leave it for each month.
 Look at the month of April 2015.
-The first day of April 2015 is Wednesday and so the “Second Saturday” does NOT follow the “Second Tuesday”.
+The first day of April 2015 is Wednesday and so the “Second Saturday” does NOT follow the “Second Tuesday.”
 What this means is that you’ll need to manually setup the Maintenance Windows for each month to ensure that each Window is set appropriate for the given month.

 The other key item with MWs is that they must be applied to a SCCM collection.
 We generally recommend creating patch-specific collections and that these collections should align with the organizations outage windows.
 In addition it is recommended to split up large groups of servers so that you can stagger the deployments to avoid all servers rebooting at the same time.
 An odd/even collection separation works will for this.